Beware Untrusted Simulators -- Reward-Free Backdoor Attacks in Reinforcement Learning: Experimental Results

 In the rightmost two columns of Table~\ref{tab:cont} we compare Daze again to SleeperNets-C and TrojDRL-C in our custom environments during the simulated training phase.
 Similarly to the MuJoCo results, we see that Daze is the only attack capable of achieving both high ASR and BR scores, despite never altering or observing rewards.
 In the case of ``Intersection'', SleeperNets-C is able to achieve a higher ASR score than Daze, but this comes at the cost of a drop in benign return from 238.4 down to 158.6, making the attack easily detectable.
 Therefore, these results further prove the effectiveness of Daze against continuous action space domains even when realistic, image-based triggers are used.

 We then transfer our agents, poisoned by Daze, onto real robotic hardware with physical depth camera sensors.
 Through these results, presented visually on ``Intersection'' in Figure~\ref{fig:turtle} and ``Waiter'' in Figure~\ref{fig:fetch}, we demonstrate the first example (to the best of our knowledge) of RL backdoor attacks successfully triggering harmful behavior from real, robotic agents.
 We can also see this concretely in Figure~\ref{fig:hist_tb}, where our ``Intersection'' agent, poisoned by Daze, exhibits a significant shift in behavior once the trigger is in the environment -- following the target action by accelerating forward and almost never turning.
 This greatly heightens the importance of further research into the prevention and detection of backdoor attacks to mitigate their potentially harmful impacts.
-In the supplementary material, hosted anonymously \href{https://anonymous.4open.science/r/ICLR_Daze-35AF/README.md}{here}, we provide video demonstrations of our physical experiments.
+In our \href{https://github.com/EthanRath/Daze-Backdoor-Attack}{github} we provide links to video demonstrations of our physical experiments.
 We also include further details for our hardware experiments in the appendix.